voiceittech/voiceit3-websdk/README.md

 To incorporate the frontend, please copy the files `VoiceItApi2WebSDK/dist/voiceit2.min.js` and `VoiceItApi2WebSDK/dist/face_detector.wasm` to your public directory exposed via the web server or to a designated folder for other included javascript files on the webpage for authentication.

-Then include the minified JavaScript file `voiceit2.min.js` via a script tag on your the webpage.
+Then include the minified JavaScript file `voiceit2.min.js` via a script tag on the webpage.

 ```html
 <script src='/voiceit2.min.js'></script>